 Fuel is an open source deployment and management tool for OpenStack.
-Developed as an OpenStack community effort, it provides an intuitive, GUI-driven experience for deployment and management of a variety of OpenStack distributions and plug-ins.
+Developed as an OpenStack community effort, it provides an intuitive, GUI-driven experience for deployment and management of OpenStack, related community projects and plug-ins.
+It also includes a pluggable architecture that enables you to build your own plug-ins, or download and install plug-ins built by others.

 Fuel brings consumer-grade simplicity to streamline and accelerate the otherwise time-consuming, often complex, and error-prone process of deploying various configuration flavors of OpenStack at scale.
-Unlike other platform-specific deployment or management utilities, Fuel is an upstream OpenStack project that spans multiple OpenStack distributions and a range of third-party options, so it’s not compromised by hard bundling or vendor lock-in.
+Unlike other platform-specific deployment or management utilities, Fuel is an upstream OpenStack project that focuses on automating the deployment of OpenStack and a range of third-party options, so it’s not compromised by hard bundling or vendor lock-in.

 Fuel automatically discovers any bare-metal and virtual nodes configured to boot from network.
 Once they are identified and bootstrapped, Fuel presents a complete picture of nodes ready for allocation, so you can assign roles and resources across your cloud.
 Fuel then runs pre-flight validations to ensure your network is configured properly, to overcome one of the most common start-up configuration problems in OpenStack deployment.